Wangduephodrang Tourism Guide

 Wangduephodrang district is rich in monasteries and Buddhist shrines.
 Dolung Goemba, in Khotokha, was built by the 2nd Je Khenpo Sonam Yozer towards the end of the 17th century after he found a peculiar rock with a hole through it.
 The chief abbot took the rock to be an auspicious relic and built the monastery to commemorate the sacred object.
-Other relics in the monastery include the mask of the Raksha, or “the
+Other relics in the monastery include the mask of the Raksha.
+You can also check Wangdi Festival

 Top Things to do in Wangdi